-The Office of the State Engineer-Dam Safety Bureau (OSE-DSB) rules and regulations require high hazard dams such as this to be capable of withstanding, without catastrophic failure, the flood discharge resulting from the critical probable maximum precipitation event, which is termed the probable maximum flood (PMF).
+The OSE-DSB rules and regulations require high hazard dams such as this to be capable of withstanding, without catastrophic failure, the flood discharge resulting from the critical probable maximum precipitation event, which is termed the probable maximum flood (PMF).
 A quick calculation of the capacity of the spillway using the weir equation and the PMF determined by the USACE envelope curve indicates a spillway capacity for this structure of approximately 80% of the PMF.
 The owner needs to have an updated hydrologic and flood routing analysis performed by a qualified Professional Engineer licensed in New Mexico as part of the preparation of the forthcoming State of New Mexico Emergency Action Plan.
 An incremental damage assessment (IDA) is an option to determine whether the inadequate spillway capacity is acceptable.

 At the mouth of Spring Canyon, there is an existing training dike that diverts flow into a low ponding area behind an embankment of the Rodey Lateral.
 A 42-inch diameter corrugated metal pipe (CMP) culvert passes water under the Rodey Lateral into the head of Colorado Drain.
-The Rodey Lateral embankment is approximately 9 ft. above the invert of the 42-inch CMP.
+The Rodey Lateral embankment is approximately 9 feet above the invert of the 42-inch CMP.